khakhalin/carsharing101/01_natural_behavior.md

 🔥In the previous model, we've seen that in a collection of "equidistant" stations, where the probability of a trip from one station to another only depends on their demand, the cars tend to distribute uniformly across these stations, while also demonstarting slow ebb-and-wane fluctuations charasteristic for constrained brownian processes.
 But is it a good model for a real city?

 # Are simple models reasonable?

-Before we go any further, let's review the key abstractions and simplifications that we used in the models above, and think once again if these simplifications are worth it.
+Before we go further, let's review the key abstractions and simplifications that we used in the models above, and think once again if these simplifications are worth it.
 If Poisson process approximation is reasonable, we will retain it for all other models in this study, as it is simple, and is easy to code[^3].
 If however it is unreasonable, and makes our models unrealistic, then we need to replace it with something more complicated before we dare to stir our business based on the outcomes of these models.

 Here's the list of assumptions we made so far: